Sustainable business: Environmental sphere

-An effective way for businesses to contribute towards waste reduction is to remanufacture products so that the materials used can have a longer lifespan.

-Sustainable Businesses
+Examples of sustainable companies

-The Harvard Business School business historian Geoffrey Jones (academic) has traced the historical origins of green business back to pioneering start-ups in organic food and wind and solar energy before World War 1.
+The Harvard Business School business historian Geoffrey Jones traces the historical origins of green business back to pioneering start-ups in organic food and wind and solar energy before World War 1.
 Among large corporations, Ford Motor Company occupies an odd role in the story of sustainability.
 Ironically, founder Henry Ford was a pioneer in the sustainable business realm, experimenting with plant-based fuels during the days of the Model T. Ford Motor Company also shipped the Model A truck in crates that then became the vehicle floorboards at the factory destination.
 This was a form of upcycling, retaining high quality in a closed-loop industrial cycle.
 Furthermore, the original auto body was made of a stronger-than-steel hemp composite.
 Today, of course, Fords aren't made of hemp, nor do they run on the most sensible fuel.
 Currently, Ford's claim to eco-friendly fame is the use of seat fabric made from 100% post-industrial materials and renewable soy foam seat bases.
 Ford executives recently appointed the company’s first senior vice president of sustainability, environment, and safety engineering.
 This position is responsible for establishing a long-range sustainability strategy and environmental policy, developing the products and processes necessary to satisfy customers and society as a whole while working toward energy independence.
 It remains to be seen whether Ford will return to its founder's vision of a petroleum-free automobile, a vehicle powered by the remains of plant matter.

 The automobile manufacturer Subaru has also made efforts to tackle sustainability.
 In 2008 a Subaru assembly plant in Lafayette became the first auto manufacturer to achieve zero landfill status when the plant implemented sustainable policies.
 The company successfully managed to implement a plan that increased refuse recycling to 99.8%.
 In 2012, the corporation increased the reuse of Styrofoam by 9%.
-And from the year 2008 to the year 2012, environmental incidents and accidents reduced from 18 to 4.
+And from the year 2008 to the year 2012, environmental incidents and accidents were reduced from 18 to 4.